Colgate Sailing Adventures — Croatia Holiday Sailing Flotilla

 Leg 1: Agana to Dubrovnik – August 24-31, 2019

 Sailing along Croatia’s Adriatic Coast is delightful – crystal clear waters, steady winds, sunny skies and mild weather – with fascinating historic sites, a rich and diverse culture, and scenery that ranges from medieval ports to pristine bays surrounded by dense forests.
-Our two week-long Croatia sailing tours each start or end up in Dubrovnik, a UNESCO World Heritage Site.
+Our two week-long Croatia sailing holidays each start or end up in Dubrovnik, a UNESCO World Heritage Site.
 If you have the time, we urge you to consider both legs for a Croatia roundtrip odyssey that gives you an extra day in Dubrovnik to explore this fantastic city.

 Proposed Itineraries for This Exciting Croatian Tour Under Sail